AnakamaTH/ultimate-retro-sonic-collection/README.md

 # [Discord Server](https://discord.gg/kSM2C7QSmU)

-## ALSO THIS IS NOT A PIRACY PROJECT (anymore), YOU WILL BE ASKED TO PUT REQUIED FILES
+## THIS PROJECT DOES NOT ENDORE PIRACY, YOU NEED TO SUPPLY YOUR OWN GAME FILES (ex: roms and data.rsdk)

+obviously this project wouldnt exist without the decomps so show them some support